EMI Filter Basics

 Astrodyne TDI is an EMI Industry Leader

-If you need effective protection against electromagnetic interference, Astrodyne TDI can provide durable and dependable EMI filters for every application.
+If you need effective EMI protection, Astrodyne TDI can provide durable and dependable EMI filters for every application.
 Our inventory includes reliable EMI filters for specialized applications in the military and medical fields, as well as cost-effective EMI filters for residential and industrial use.
-For applications that require a custom solution, our expert team can design an EMI filter that meets your specific requirements.
+For applications that require a custom solution, our expert team can design an EMI suppression filter that meets your specific requirements.